emerald-geomodelling/BokehGarden/README.md

 instantiating widgets, sending them as parameters when instantiating other widgets to gradually build up the application layout, just like you normally do in bokeh.
 However, since it's data, not code, it's easy to store and modify the structure.
-Example:
+Example layout data as python code:

     layout = {"widget": "bokeh_garden.tabs.Tabs",
               "Data": {"widget": "weather.DataLoaderForm"},